Accountant Salary USA 2026: Complete Guide

 Connecticut and Other Major States

 Connecticut: Accounting professionals earn $74,000-$84,000, with higher pay in financial services.
 Texas: Average professional compensation is $68,000-$78,000, with Houston and Dallas offering strong opportunities.
 Florida: Accountants earn $65,000-$75,000.
-In contrast, rural states typically offer lower compensation but feature lower costs of living.
+Rural States: Typically offer lower compensation but feature lower costs of living.

 How Specialization Affects Accountant Salary